atticuszhou288-maker/Final-Project-of-Data-Science-for-Biology-and-Medicine/README.md

 ## Data Availability

-**These datasets are proprietary and not yet published.** The `Data.zip` file has been removed from this public repository to protect unpublished data.
-If you are interested in accessing the data, please contact the course instructor or the data owner directly.
+**These datasets are proprietary and not yet published.** If you are interested in accessing the data, please contact the course instructor or the data owner directly.

 ## Methods